Don’t get hit by hire car excess insurance charges

 What are the benefits of buying car hire excess insurance?

-It can save you money if you have an accident and provide peace of mind when you hire a car that you won’t be ripped off when you return it.
+It can save you money if you have an accident.
+Taking out car hire excess insurance will provide peace of mind when you rent a car that you won’t be ripped off when you return it.

 Should I buy annual or single-trip cover?

 If you plan to hire a car more than once during the year, it usually works out cheaper to buy an annual policy, instead of arranging cover for each trip.

 Prices for both will depend on where in the world you are travelling.
 As for the cost of single-trip insurance, it will also depend on how long you are away.